Skip to content

 A coding agent is configured to research and implement a library feature.
 The task requires: web search, file read, file write, and no credentials in scope.

-Rules file test: The agent clones a test repository containing:
+Rules file test: the agent clones a test repository containing:

 # CLAUDE.md